 Firstly, the human factor.
 If your company wants to use client-side encryption properly, your employees will need specialized IT knowledge.
 Human error is the most common source of data breaches in the world of IT security – therefore, an issue you should pay attention to.

 Secondly, human and usability factors.
 Although client-side encryption is great for data security, when applying it to your emails or documents intended for sharing, things get complicated.
 Most business documents and files are shared either within the company or with external partners.
 A team might use a shared drive (e.g., Box, Google Drive, Dropbox) to enable collaboration.
 So, the following question is inevitable: how do you maintain security measures when sharing files with specific individuals while enabling editing and downloads and still ensure effective workflow and usability?
 Assuming you don’t want to use complicated methods such as learning how to encrypt your own emails via PGP, you can try specialized solutions that combine usability with maximum data security, just like we do at Tresorit.

 Turning back to our hotel example once more

 To keep our hotel metaphor just a little bit longer, an example of client-side encryption would be a hotel room safe housed within your hotel room.
 Safes allow us to safeguard important documents with a code that is only accessible to the owner and the people he or she shares the code details with.

 Not so fast.
-There are a couple of issues with client-side encryption.
-First up, if you’re using a mainstream cloud solution, you have to encrypt your files before uploading them which, much like bringing a safe to your hotel room you’re staying in, is pretty inconvenient.
+There are a couple of issues with client-side encryption we should clarify.
+First up, if you’re using a mainstream cloud solution, you have to encrypt your files before uploading them, which, much like bringing a safe to your hotel room you’re staying in, is pretty inconvenient.